BKCrypto1/CC-MN/README.md

-systemctl status CampusCoin #To check the service is running. systemctl start CampusCoin #To start CampusCoin service. systemctl stop CampusCoin #To stop CampusCoin service. systemctl is-enabled CampusCoin #To check whetether CampusCoin service is enabled on boot or not.
+systemctl status CampusCoin #To check the service is running. systemctl start CampusCoin #To start CampusCoin service. systemctl stop CampusCoin #To stop CampusCoin service. systemctl is-enabled CampusCoin #This will check if the CampusCoin service is enabled on boot or not
 ```

 If you need any assistance, feel free to stop by the [CampusCoin Discord](https://discord.gg/m6qUBKy) or [CampusCoin Telegram](https://t.me/CMPCO).